FabianRechsteiner/geogirafe/README.md

 - **Agility**: GeoGirafe is being developed according to the Agile methodology.
 We value individuals collaboration, and change responsiveness more than processes, tools and plans.

+- **Accessibility**: GeoGirafe is doing its best to make web content more accessible to individuals with disabilities: [View Wave Report](https://wave.webaim.org/report#/https://geogirafe.paloo.fr).

 # Getting Started

 Install dependencies and start the development server: